-33 Years Ago: Alice Cooper Tries to Stay Current With ‘Zipper Catches Skin’
+When Alice Cooper Tried to Stay Current With ‘Zipper Catches Skin’

 As the '70s gave way to the 80's, the heroes of the old decade were struggling to stay alive in the new.
 Alice Cooper was one of many old guard trying to read the new maps for the new times.
 Released in August 1982, Zipper Catches Skin was the third in a run of four experimental albums issued by Cooper in the period.

-1980′s Flush the Fashion produced the semi-hit "Clones," which at the time, seemed a nod to the likes of Gary Numan, then hot with his one and only U.S. hit “Cars."
+Flush the Fashion produced the 1980 semi-hit "Clones," which at the time, seemed a nod to the likes of Gary Numan, then hot with "Cars."
 Alice was smart enough to see the writing on the wall that times had changed.
 He streamlined his image, style and sound on the records he made in the early '80s.
 Zipper Catches Skin finds the rock legend having a go at a very New Wave-influenced brand of pop-rock while trying to remain "Alice."

 You Think You Know Alice Cooper?